Codecademy/docs/content/ruby/concepts/scope/scope.md

 ## Local-level

-Variables defined at the local scope are the most contextual.
-Which ever block their defined in usually determines how far their scope reaches.
+Variables defined at the local scope are the most contextual; whichever block they are defined in usually determines how far their scope reaches.

 Below, `local_to_outside_method` is local to the general, global scope of the program.
 Inside the `add_numbers()` method is a variable whose scope exists only within the method, `local_to_method`: